Ever wonder how to make cold brew coffee at home? With just two ingredients, a glass jar and a strainer, it couldn’t be easier!

 And, when you discover how to make cold brew coffee at home, you won’t need a fancy store-bought bottle or expensive coffee house version.

 Ever since I learned how to make cold brew coffee at home, I haven’t turned back.
-As log as I start my next batch before my current batch runs out, I know I’ll ever run out.
+As long as I start my next batch before my current batch is gone, I know I’ll ever run out.

 ver wonder how to make cold brew coffee at home?
 With just two ingredients, a glass jar and a strainer, it couldn't be easier!